Skip to main content

 4. The prefix-only case is usually a normalisation gap, not a true mismatch, and it should be the easiest to close.
 Same digits, different country prefix (GB123456789 vs 123456789) is a formatting difference that the card’s normalisation should already harmonise.
 If a prefix-only difference still surfaces, it points to a field-map normalisation rule that needs tuning rather than a customer-data correction.
 Fixing the rule clears this whole subset and prevents future false positives.

 5. This card sits directly upstream of the VAT return, which is why a B2B merchant usually runs it at zero tolerance.
 A mismatch that is not resolved becomes a revenue line with the wrong VAT code, which flows into Revenue Lines Missing VAT Code (MTD) and ultimately into Current VAT Return Status (MTD).
 HMRC penalises careless errors in MTD submissions.
-The cross-channel point is that the storefront captures the VAT number at checkout and Sage holds it for accounting, and only the join between them reveals when the two disagree.
+The cross-platform point is that the storefront captures the VAT number at checkout and Sage holds it for accounting, and only the join between them reveals when the two disagree.
 Neither system alone can flag the mismatch, because each trusts its own copy.

 Sibling cards merchants should reference together